decretist/Dissertation/Chapter3/chapter3.md

 the crossroads of a certain number of events). [@foucault_what_1998, 214]

+The fourth criterion that Foucault derives from Jerome is, for obvious reasons, the most attractive one from the point of view of the historian: arguments about the authorship of a text are framed in terms of the known facts of its putative author's life.
+This criterion, however, has extremely limited usefulness in the case of an author like Gratian about whom almost nothing is reliably known.
+Winroth's argument about D.63 d.p.c.34, for example, can be transposed into Foucault's framework for this criterion only by shifting the starting point and running the logic in reverse.
+Winroth starts with the axiomatic assumption that the first recension of the *Decretum* contains no interpolations, and reasons from that axiom to the conclusion that Gratian could not have finished the first recension before 1139.
+There is nothing inherently suspect in the framing of arguments about the authorship of a text using Foucault's fourth criterion, but it is extremely difficult to reach conclusions that will command general assent in the absence of any established facts about a putative author's life, and even more so when the controverted text in question has an unknown history of its own (as is the case with the variant texts we know from the Second Lateran Council as canon 28 and from the *Decretum* as D.63 c.35.)

 ---

 > \(1\) if among several books attributed to an author one is